make-chive-butter-now-so-easy-close-look-at-egg-shaped-butter-on-small-round-dish-featured-image

 If you’re using molds to make individual servings, grab two teaspoons.
 I find it’s easiest to add butter in small batches this way.
 Add the butter to the mold until it’s full, then smooth the top with the back of the spoon.
 Since I was using them the next day, I covered my egg-shaped butter tightly with (sticky) plastic wrap and popped them in the refrigerator overnight.

-Cindy’s Butter Tip: If you are planning to freeze these, now is the time to cover the mold with parchment paper and (sticky) saran wrap.
+Cindy’s Butter Tip: If you plan to freeze these, now is the time to cover the mold with parchment paper and {sticky) plastic wrap.
 Freeze for a few hours.
-Remove the butter from the molds and add parchment paper or wax paper between them to prevent sticking when thawing.
+Remove the futter from the molds and add parchment paper or wax paper between them to prevent sticking when thawing.
 Add them to a freezer-safe bag or an airtight container.

 Cindy’s Butter Log Tip: You can use either plastic or parchment paper to shape the butter into a log, but plastic is the best choice because it’s more flexible and makes it easier to roll the butter tightly.
-Place the wrapped butter in a freezer-safe bag or a tightly sealed container.
+Place the wrapped butter in a freezer-safe bag or an airtight container.
 If you choose parchment, add a rubber band to the ends to keep it tightly closed.
-Make Chive Butter Now””So Easy!

 What are chives?

 Chive plants are part of the allium family, just like onions and garlic, but they have a mild onion flavor with a hint of garlic.
 Their long, green, hollow stalks make them easy to spot in the garden.
-Chive plants start showing off their flower blooms from early May to early summer, depending on your growing zone.
+Chive plants begin to show their flower blooms from early May to early summer, depending on your growing zone.

 Chives: A Tasty, Easygoing Herb

-And here’s a fun fact””chive blossoms aren’t just pretty; they’re edible flowers that pack a subtle oniony kick!
-They pair well with so many flavor profiles, like:
+Chive blossoms aren’t just pretty; they’re edible flowers that pack a subtle oniony kick.
+They pair well with so many flavor profiles and dishes.

 • Sprinkled on top of steak with goat cheese (so good!)